9oelM/9oelM.github.io/_posts/2017-09-23-Editing-environment-path-and-adding-custom-scripts.md

 export PATH=$PATH:/what/ever/path
 ```

-You will need to `source ~/.profile` or restart the terminal to take effect.
+You will need to `source ~/.profile` or restart the terminal to take effect (for whatever reason, restarting the terminal did not work for me).
 For more, look at [the ubuntu official documentation.](https://help.ubuntu.com/community/EnvironmentVariables#Persistent_environment_variables)

 ## Is there a standard place for putting custom scripts?